Felix-Jose-Kavarayil/allen_lab_utilities_wiki/Problems.md

 ## Current problems

 Install all R packages as user and not superuser.
-Otherwise we can't update the packages later own because of permission problems
+Otherwise we can't update the packages later own because of permission problems.

+Fix: sudo chown kevin -R /home/kevin/R/x86_64-pc-linux-gnu-library/3.4

 ## Solved problems